Organic cashmere: why is a kimono so expensive — and so precious?

 Organic cashmere provides three essential things:

-• Unparalleled warmth
+• Unmatched warmth

 • A breathable material

-Unlike synthetic materials, cashmere allows air to circulate, regulates temperature and prevents overheating.
+Unlike synthetic materials, cashmere allows air to circulate, regulates temperature, and prevents overheating.

 2. Why is cashmere so expensive?

 Because it is naturally rare.
-Irremediably so.**
+Irremediably.**

-That's the question everyone is asking.
+That's the question everyone asks.

-And that's a legitimate question.
+And it's a legitimate question.

 Each goat produces: